Winton1992/Visual-Analytics-of-Machine-Learning-Performance/README.md

 ## Visual Analytics of Machine Learning Performance (CSIRO Project) ##

-More Details from Original Repository in Bitbucket: https://bitbucket.org/will404/comp5615/wiki/Home
+More Details and Wikis from Original Repository in Bitbucket: https://bitbucket.org/will404/comp5615/wiki/Home

 ### Setup ###